valancej/documentation/_general/account/guides/deployment-with-kubernetes.md

 You can find the complete repository including the `codeship-steps.yml` and the `codeship-services.yml` files here: [https://github.com/codeship/codeship-kubernetes-demo](https://github.com/codeship/codeship-kubernetes-demo)

 Let's step through the above script really quick.
 The first important command is the authentication piece.
 The `google_cloud_deployment` service needs to be authenticated with the Google Cloud Platform before we can run any commands.
-Since we set up the necessary environment variables already, all it takes to authenticate is to run the `codeship_google authenticate` command at the beginning ofyourscript.
+Since we set up the necessary environment variables already, all it takes to authenticate is to run the `codeship_google authenticate` command at the beginning of your script.

 Next, we need to set the compute zone.
 This example shows `us-central1-a`, but you should change this to suit your needs.
 The next set of commands is the actual Kubernetes interactions.
 The first sets the Kubernetes cluster that we need to interact with, while the second is the actual Deployment update command.
 As you can see, it's not very different from the example provided by Kubernetes itself.

 It's important to note here that Codeship provides an environment variable of the current build's timestamp, which allows us to correlate the Kubernetes command with the registry push step above.

-Now that we haveyourdeployment script set up (I've saved mine to the root of my project as `deploy.sh`), all we havefileft to do is to add a step to the `codeship-steps.yml` file that calls it:
+Now that we have your deployment script set up (I've saved mine to the root of my project as `deploy.sh`), all we have left to do is to add a step to the `codeship-steps.yml` file that calls it:

 ```
 - service: google_cloud_deployment